 Once you receive the RFP responses (or have gathered estimates and scopes of work), as best as you can, create a system to compare vendors’ capabilities, and platform features apples-to-apples.
 For example, using a checklist or spreadsheet to summarize details and features helps sort out who provides what – and the pros and cons of working with each vendor.

 Brandt Krueger, who teaches ELI’s Virtual Event & Meeting Management Certificate Course, suggests evaluating features first and price last.
 He says, “of course price is always a factor.
 But ask first who will best serve the event, and then worry about the price.”
 Once the decision is made, the journey to plan and execute your virtual event or meeting is underway.
 The overall process is similar in many ways to that used for a face-to-face event, but there are many other essential considerations to ensure success.
+For more strategies and insights to take your virtual meetings and events to the next level, sign-up for ELI’s Virtual Event & Meeting Management Certificate.

 The next class starts June 15 and includes weekly course work to complete at your own pace, live scheduled online class meetings with the instructor, industry experts, and technical experts, plus a peer-based community forum to ask questions and exchange ideas.